dmsc/fastbasic/compiler/USAGE.md

          "CSELECT()"
          "COPTION()"

-This defines three new functions, without parameters, and without any coed generated.
+This defines three new functions, without parameters, and without any code generated.
 You could now compile a simple program, but the resulting executable will not run because the code for the functions is missing.

-To add the code, you need to use the `emit` keyword, and inspect the code generated for our test examples.
+To add the code, you need to inspect the code generated for our test examples and then use the `emit` keyword in the `console.syn` file to generate bytecode based on what you found.

 #### 3. Adding code for the new functions